-The Bahamas: hardly anyone who hasn’t heard about this legendary tourist destination and mecca for cruise worshipers.
-Vikneswaran (Vik) Nair, Dean of Graduate Studies & Research and Professor (Sustainable Tourism) at the University of The Bahamas, in this interview gives us a behind the scenes tour around the archipelago: the sustainability challenges, inspiring projects and trends impacting the popular tourist destination.
+The Bahamas: hardly anyone who hasn’t heard about this legendary tourist destination and a mecca for cruise worshipers.
+Vikneswaran (Vik) Nair, Dean of Graduate Studies & Research and Professor (Sustainable Tourism) at the University of The Bahamas, in this interview, gives us a behind the scenes tour around the archipelago: the sustainability challenges, inspiring projects, and trends impacting the popular tourist destination.
 He also shares his thoughts on tourism and sustainability in his native country, Malaysia, and discusses the potential of community-based tourism for rural areas.

 Vik, having been involved in research on ecotourism and community-based tourism for many years now, do you remember what first got you interested in the topic?